Signs of CRB Damage

 For details on volunteer dog team benefits, criteria for dogs and handlers, program specifics, click this link.

-Create a piece of original art to help raise awareness about the invasive Coconut Rhinoceros Beetle (CRB) and protect our island’s culture and ecosystem!
+Mahalo to all the students who submitted their artwork to help raise awareness about the invasive Coconut Rhinoceros Beetle (CRB) and protect our island’s culture and ecosystem!